The Servo Ventilator story

 Servo engineers worked with several criteria to solve the timing problem, and finally concluded that the flow decay during a pressurized breath was likely the ideal variable to use.
 Breath termination at 25% of the peak flow was determined to be the most comfortable level of support.
 Research on the potential clinical benefits of Pressure Support immediately took off and became a major topic in scientific articles for many years to come.

 MRI Conditional use

-Magnetic Resonance Imaging (MRI) was a novel and revolutionary imaging technique emerging in the early 1980’s.
-The environment required by the technology was a challenge for the construction of the MR-suite and also for equipment that was brought in as magnetic items could pose a serious risk.
-Many patients with potential benefit of an MRI examination required mechanical ventilation.
-The Servo 900C had few magnetic parts, and was the first ventilator that was released for use in this environment.
-It has later been followed by MR-versions of the latest Servo Ventilator generations.
+Magnetic Resonance Imaging (MRI) was a novel and revolutionary imaging technique first emerging in the early 1980’s.
+The powerful electromagnet in the environment required by the technology was a challenge for the construction of the MR-suite and also for equipment that was brought in.
+Devices that could malfunction in a strong magnetic field could pose a serious risk.

 1991 - Servo Ventilator 300

-The Servo 300 series represented a giant technological advancement and constituted a leap into the microprocessor era, as the first universal ventilator enabling treatment of all patient categories, from adults to tiny premature neonates.
+The Servo 300 series represented a significant technological advancement and a quantum leap into the microprocessor era as the first universal ventilator enabling treatment of all patient categories, from adults to tiny premature neonates.
 It included a completely new and unique gas delivery system with gas modules for air and oxygen and a small mixing chamber.
-The new sensitive flow-triggering system with rapid flow response gained a lot of interest due to its capability to reduce work-of-breathing.
-Servo 300 also set a new benchmark for tidal volume delivery by going down to 2 ml.
+The new sensitive flow-triggering system with rapid flow response gained substantial interest due to its ability to reduce work-of-breathing.
+Servo 300 also set a new benchmark for tidal volume delivery, delivering volumes as low as 2 ml.

 1991 - Volume-targeted Ventilation (PRVC and VS)